tango-controls/tango-doc/source/tutorials-and-howtos/how-tos/how-to-try-tango.rst

 Running the Tango System
 ------------------------

-It is important to correctly run the Tango elements, to better maintain and automation of the process starting the necessary part of the Tango Control System.
+It is essential to correctly run the Tango elements, to better maintain and automate the process starting the necessary part of the Tango Control System.
 For this purpose, it is recommended to create the system services.

-In the case when the system is installed from the .deb package or is running in the docker container this is not the problem (because the process of creating the service is done automatically).
+In the case when the system is installed from a .deb package or is running in a docker container the package or the image provides services.
-But in the approach described in the upper paragraph creating the services and daemon have to be done manually.
+However, in the approach described in the above paragraph creating the services and daemon have to be done manually.

-So the process of starting the two main server-side elements of the tango environment (:term:`Tango Database` and Tango Starter) can be optimized..
+So the process of starting the two main server-side elements of the tango environment (:term:`Tango Database` and Tango Starter) can be optimized.

 For creating the **Tango DB services** make in your `/lib/systemd/system directory`, file named tango-db.service, containing :ref:`tango_db.service<tango_db_service>`.